-There is no minimum capital requirement for a Foundation Company.
-Any person, including the Foundation Company's founder (being the person named as the founder in the constitutional documents), can transfer assets to it, although the Secretary must give notice that there appear to be no objections under regulatory laws to the Foundation Company accepting it.
+There is no minimum capital requirement for a foundation company.
+Any person, including the foundation company's founder (being the person named as the founder in the constitutional documents), can transfer assets to it, although the Secretary must give notice that there appear to be no objections under regulatory laws to the foundation company accepting it.

-Unless the constitution provides otherwise, there are no restrictions on what the Foundation Company can invest in.
+Unless the constitution provides otherwise, there are no restrictions on what the foundation company can invest in.

-The "firewall" feature of the Trusts Law (Revised) is extended to Foundation Companies; this gives protection against claims in foreign courts to the transfer of assets to the Foundation Company.
+The "firewall" feature of the Trusts Act (Revised) is extended to foundation companies, which gives protection against claims in foreign courts to the transfer of assets to the foundation company.